-Arrival Service is arranged at a hotel near the airport on 23 June 2023, and students will be accompanied to their dormitories.
-Our Arrival Coordinator will send students an email with further information in May 2023.
+Arrival Service is arranged on 21 June 2024, and students will be accompanied to their dormitories.
+Our Arrival Coordinator will send students an email with further information in May 2024.

 All questions about arrival should be directed to our Arrival Coordinator

-The Social Programme Coordinators will send all international students, enrolled at ISUP, an email with detailed information in late spring 2023.
+The Social Programme Coordinators will send all international students, enrolled at CBS Summer University, an email with detailed information in late spring 2024.
 Please contact our Social Programme Coordinators for further information.

 Introduction sessions will take place: